Enterprise-grade data protection keeps your data secure and meets your compliance requirements

 Security—data, software, processing, and physical security—is a top priority at Mobile reCell.
 We are dedicated to ensuring adherence to industry standards with documented and transparent compliance.

-Mobile reCell is currently undergoing an active SOC 2 Type 2 audit.
-A current SSAE 18 SOC 2 report and attestations of compliance will be available upon request once initial audits are complete.
+Mobile reCell is currently SOC 2 Type 1 compliant and undergoing an active SOC 2 Type 2 audit.
+A current SSAE 18 SOC 2 report and attestations of compliance are available upon request.

 We are committed to protecting your data privacy.
 Information within our platform is stored and used as a portion of the services we provide—never sold externally.
 Read our full Privacy Notice on how we collect, use, and share information.

 GDPR & CCPA